salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 | Initialization Type | From GPS |

 #### Results
-The result obtained shows a trajectory way more approximative compared to the previous scenarios: this is due to the fact that at each prediction step, the particles are spreaded in a larger area.
+The result obtained shows a trajectory way more approximative compared to the previous scenarios: this is due to the fact that at each prediction step, the particles are spread in a larger area.
 However, the filter converges almost instantly without an initial "dispersive" phase, as noted in scenarios with less noise.

 ![Scenario 06 result](./img/scenario-06.png)